Elementary Schools Construction

 - Naming Committee meetings underway for the naming of the new elementary school

 - Light gauge framing of walls is being installed at Mt.
 Stuart

-- Floor slabs have been poured at Mt.
-Stuart Elementary and will be completed at the new elementary by the end of the month
+- Floor slabs have been completed at Mt.
+Stuart Elementary

-- Fire suppression installation has begun at Mt.
+- Fire suppression installation is underway at Mt.
 Stuart

 - Underground plumbing is complete in most areas of the new elementary school

-- Erection of structural steel has begun at the new elementary
+- Structural steel continues to be erected at the new elementary

 - Washington State Department of Ecology Section 401 Water Quality Certification (WQC) under the federal Clean Water Act received for the new elementary school

 - Foundation footings poured at Mt.
 Stuart Elementary